GaetanBenoitDev/metaMDBG/README.md

 MetaMDBG will generate polished contigs in outputDir ("contigs.fasta.gz").

 ## Contig information
-Contig information, such as weither it is circular or not, are contained in contig headers in the resulting assembly file.
+Contig information, such as whether it is circular or not, are contained in contig headers in the resulting assembly file.
 Examples:

 ```sh